freshOS/ws-deprecated/README.md

 Of course, the same logic can be applied to the all the other ws functions (`post`, `put` `delete` etc) ! 🎉
 ## Installation

+### Swift Package Manager (SPM)
+Due to the challenge of supporting all package manager at once, SPM support is availlable on a separate branch `spm-only`.

 ### Carthage
 In your Cartfile
 ```